Key takeaways:

 After you’re vaccinated, your body begins to make antibodies.
 These are proteins that help your body fight off a virus or bacteria.
 Your immune system remembers how to make these antibodies for months or even years at a time, depending on the vaccine.
 This can keep you from getting sick if you’re exposed to the germ in the future.

 The mRNA COVID vaccines have a similar job as other vaccines.
-They aim to protect you from getting sick by teaching your body how to recognize and respond to SARS-CoV-2 (the virus that causes COVID).
+They aim to protect you from getting sick by teaching your body how to recognize and respond to SARS-CoV-2, the virus that causes COVID.

-After you receive a Pfizer or Moderna vaccine, mRNA enters your cells.
+After you receive a Pfizer or Moderna COVID vaccine, mRNA enters your cells.
 Your cells read this mRNA like an instruction manual and learn how to make a part of the coronavirus — the SARS-CoV-2 spike protein.
 Once this happens, your immune system can step in and make antibodies that recognize this protein.

 The real virus that causes COVID uses this spike protein to enter your cells.
 If your immune system knows what this protein looks like, it can recognize it in the future and break down the virus before it enters your cells — and causes a potentially serious infection.